hyprwm/hyprland-wiki/pages/Useful Utilities/Clipboard-Managers.md

 _Starting method:_ manual (`exec-once`)

-Clipboard Managers are useful tools that allows one to manage their copied items, be-it texts or images.
+Clipboard Managers provide a convenient way to organize and access previously copied content, including both text and images.

 Some common ones used are `copyq`, `clipman` and `cliphist`.